-In Part 1, we described the traffic automation process, and explained why using an expertly configured WordPress website or blog is the key to automating traffic to your website …
+In Part One, we explain why using an expertly configured WordPress website or blog is the key to automating traffic to your site …

-(With an expertly configured WordPress website, all you have to do is add web content consistently to begin bringing more web traffic!)
+(With an expertly configured WordPress website, all you have to do to automatically begin bringing traffic is add great content on a consistent basis!)

-In Part Two, we discussed the setup phase.
-We helped you understand the best way to start if you don’t have a web presence yet, how to set everything up if you already have a site, and what to do if your site was built using WordPress.
+In Part 2, we look at critical setup decisions.
+We help you understand the best way to get started if you don’t have a website yet, how to set everything up if you already have a website, and what to do if your site is built using WordPress.

-(In Part two we show you how to set up a WordPress website or blog on your domain)
+(In Part two we show you how to set up a WordPress website on your domain)

 Here, we configure all the settings that affect your site’s ability to generate traffic automatically …

-(In Part Three you will configure all the settings (hosting, WordPress and external) that can affect your website’s ability to generate traffic automatically)
+(In Part 3 you learn how to configure hosting settings, internal settings, and external settings that can affect your site’s ability to generate traffic automatically)

-Depending on who you listen to, you could end up trying to spend an hour or two per day (or more) promoting your business on social media, as well as managing your business, your content and your web presence.
+Depending on which marketing guru you listen to, you could find yourself trying to spend an hour or two (or more) every day posting content on social media in addition to trying to run your business, creating content and managing your web presence.

-Most business owners lack the time, resources and financial means to run a full-time marketing and content creation department and engage in the kind of content marketing that many marketing experts advise doing.
-If you are spending half your day posting updates on Twitter, Facebook, and LinkedIn in addition to researching and writing articles for your website or blog, how will you get anything in your business done?
+Many small business owners lack the time, resources and budget to engage in the kind of content marketing that many marketing experts are prescribing.
+If you spend half your day posting updates on LinkedIn, Facebook, and Twitter in addition to researching and writing content for your website or blog, how does anything else in your business get done?

-Small businesses spend most of their working hours trying to keep their businesses up and running.
-In addition to running a business, there’s also sales and marketing.
+Many businesses spend most of their time trying to keep their businesses up and running.
+On top of this, there’s sales and marketing.
 After all, businesses need to stay competitive and make sales in order to survive.

-A study of small businesses conducted by VerticalResponse – an email and social media marketing company, found that:
+Marketing research conducted in 2012 by VerticalResponse – an email and social media marketing company, found that:

-- 43% of all businesses surveyed spent at least 6 hours each week on social media (the other half of businesses surveyed that used social media spent even more time – between 6 and 21+ hours per week).
-This was a 66% increase from the previous year, so if the same research was conducted today, the numbers would most likely be even higher.
+43% of all businesses surveyed spent six or more hours per week on social media (the other half of businesses surveyed that used social media spent even more time – between 6 and 21+ hours per week).
+This was a 66% increase from the previous year, so if the same research was done today, the numbers would probably be even higher.

-- More than half of all small businesses surveyed spent 1-3 hours or more to create a blog post.
+More than half of all businesses surveyed spent 1-3 hours or more to create a blog post.

-- Finding and posting content for social media was their most time-consuming online activity.
+Finding and posting content for social media consumed the most time online.

-(Businesses spend more time each year marketing and promoting themselves online.
-Infographic: VerticalResponse)
+(Small businesses spend more time each year marketing and promoting themselves online.
+Source: VerticalResponse)

-(Businesses with limited time, marketing budgets, and resources and many different areas to focus on need to plan their marketing strategy very carefully.)
+(Businesses with limited resources, time, and budgets and many different areas to focus on require careful planning of their marketing strategy.)

-Automating business systems and processes to save time and increase productivity is nothing new.
-Businesses of all sizes have been doing it ever since the dawn of the Industrial Age.
-In the Digital Age, however, the availability of many new channels for marketing and promoting a business creates a number of dilemmas for business owners and business managers, especially for those with limited marketing budgets, resources, and time.
+Automating business processes to leverage time and increase productivity is nothing new.
+Businesses have been doing it ever since the Industrial Age.
+In the Digital Age, however, the increasing availability of many new online marketing channels creates a number of dilemmas for small business owners, especially for those with limited marketing budget, time, and resources.
 For example:

-- Which channels do you invest more budget, efforts, and time on?
+Which of these channels do you invest more time, efforts, and budget on?

-- Should you invest so much time and effort building assets on sites that you do not own (e.g. YouTube, LinkedIn, Tumblr, etc.) while neglecting the benefits of building content on your own domain?
+Should you invest so much time and effort building assets on sites that you do not own (e.g. Facebook, LinkedIn, Tumblr, etc.) while neglecting the benefits of building content on your own domain?

-- Do you create new content for every channel you plan to promote and market your business on?
+Do you create new content for every channel you plan to include in your marketing strategy?

 The Benefits Of Automating The Traffic-Getting Process With WordPress

-What we’d like to show you now, is a free, simple, and effective method that lets you automate the traffic-getting process with WordPress.
+What I’d like to show you now, is a free, simple, and effective strategy that lets you automate the traffic generation process with WordPress.

 With this strategy, you will be able to:

-- Save time creating content for your website and social media,
+Save time creating web content and other marketing channels (e.g. social media),

-- Save money on content creation and unnecessary web marketing costs,
+Save money on content creation and unnecessary web marketing channels,

-- Determine which marketing channels you should focus more efforts, budget, and time on,
+Determine which channels you should invest more time, efforts, and budget on,

 Many automated web traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we strongly recommend avoiding black hat software, websites, techniques, and anything that violates the terms of service and policies of companies like Facebook, Google, Pinterest, etc..
+In fact, we strongly recommend avoiding black hat sites, techniques, software, and anything that violates the policies and terms of service of sites like Google, Facebook, YouTube, etc..

-What we are focusing here is not to game online services or bypass their terms of service, but to show you how to automate your content distribution so you can leverage your time and marketing efforts, and get additional exposure online from sites that your target audience frequents.
+The purpose of this series of articles is to show you how to automate your content distribution so you can leverage your time and marketing efforts, and increase your exposure online to sites that your target audience frequents.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-As we’ve just seen in the previous section, many small businesses lack the time, resources and budget to engage in the kind of content marketing that many online experts prescribe.
-What you want to do, then, is be strategic with your limited time, resources, and budget.
+We’ve just seen that most business owners lack the time, resources and budget to engage in the kind of content marketing that most experts recommend.
+What you want to do, then, is be strategic with your limited budget, resources, and time.

-So, instead of choosing this approach, which is very time-consuming …
+So, instead of posting content to different marketing channels, which is very time-consuming …

-(Posting content to services individually can be very time-consuming!)
+(Posting content to individual channels can be extremely time-consuming!)

-Why not opt for a smarter, time-saving strategy like the one shown below instead …
+Why not opt for this time-saving approach instead …

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)